コンテンツにスキップ

 }

-While this example is trivial, Wasm can be used to accelerate computationally intensive operations which do not involve significant I/O such as embedding an image processing library.
+While this example is trivial, Wasm can be used to accelerate computationally intensive operations which do not involve significant I/O such as embedding an image processing library, or embedding a small pre-indexed database for search over a read-only dataset.

 Out of the box, Cloudflare does not support the Node.js runtime APIs.
 With some configuration, Cloudflare does support a subset of the Node.js runtime APIs.
 You can find supported Node.js runtime APIs in Cloudflare’s documentation.